Israel national cricket team

 The Israel national cricket team is the team that represents Israel in international cricket.
 Despite being geographically part of the Middle East, they are members of the European Cricket Council.

-They regularly take part in the European Championship, and are currently ranked as the 12th best non-test team in Europe by the International Cricket Council (ICC), having been an associate member of that organisation since 1974.
+They regularly take part in the European Championship, and are currently ranked the 12th best non-Test team in Europe by the International Cricket Council (ICC), having been an associate member of that organisation since 1974.

 In April 2018, the ICC decided to grant full Twenty20 International (T20I) status to all its members.
-Therefore, all Twenty20 matches played between Israel and other ICC members after 1 January 2019 will be a full T20I.
+Therefore, all Twenty20 matches played between Israel and other ICC members after 1 January 2019 hold the T20I status.

 History

 Beginnings

 As is most often the case, cricket was introduced to Israel by the British.
-Local enthusiasts managed to keep the game going once the British had left in 1948, but the game was struggling until the mid-1960s, when an influx of Jewish immigrants from cricket playing countries revived the game, mainly South Africa, United Kingdom, and the Indian Subcontinent.
+Local enthusiasts managed to keep the game going once the British had left in 1948, but the game was struggling until the mid-1960s, when an influx of Jewish immigrants from cricket-playing countries, mainly South Africa, United Kingdom, and the Indian subcontinent, revived the game.

 The first national league was formed in 1966, which led to the formation of the Israel Cricket Association (ICA) in 1968.
 The league prospered despite conditions ill-suited to cricket.
 Games were played on dusty, grass-less football fields, on matting wickets.
 However, the enthusiasm of the players has overcome these drawbacks.